-There are several great ways to redeem your IHG Rewards points, including hotel stays, transfers to airlines, magazines, and InterContinental Ambassador status.
+There are lots of great ways to redeem your IHG Rewards points, including hotel stays, transfers to airlines, magazines, and InterContinental Ambassador status.

-This post will cover everything you need to know about using your IHG points.
+Today, this post will cover everything you need to know about using your IHG points and what the best options are to get maximum value.

 Redeem IHG Points for Hotel Nights

-IHG recently eliminated their award chart in favor of dynamic pricing.
+IHG recently eliminated its award chart in favor of dynamic pricing, which has become the trend for most hotel and airline programs these days.

-Dynamic pricing allows IHG to price hotels at different rates based upon demand for your dates.
+Dynamic pricing allows IHG to price hotels at different rates based on demand for your dates.

 Your hotel could cost 40,000 points.